simbld/simbld-http/README.md

 # **🤝 Contributing to Simbld-HTTP**

-We welcome contributions! the goal here is to create an exhaustive library of HTTP code and their detailed description for our Rust projects.
+We welcome contributions!
+The goal is to create an exhaustive library of HTTP codes and their detailed descriptions for Rust projects.

 ## Fork this repository.